mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 If you know of a place where you can reliably hire skilled web developers

 It would have taken an extra 20-80 hours of my time.
 I have to interview candidates, ramp them up on the codebase.
 It was possible I'd run into the same problems or worse and then have to start over again multiple times.
-With Design Crew, I at least had confidence the work would get done to my standards eventually if I let them continue.
+With WebAgency, I at least had confidence the work would get done to my standards eventually if I let them continue.

+### Why didn't you just use a Shopify template?